Traffic lights, U-turns and overhead lane controls

 It's actually illegal to do a U-turn at traffic lights unless there is a sign telling you that you can do so.

-It's also illegal to do a U-turn:
+Lastly, It's illegal to do a U-turn:

 across a continuous single centre line